United States Court of Appeals, Ninth Circuit.

 the Court relied on two provisions of a contract between a tribe and a construction company to find sufficient evidence of a clear waiver of tribal sovereign immunity: (1) a clause stating that all contractual disputes should be resolved according to American Arbitration Association Rules and providing for enforcement of the arbitrator's award in accordance with applicable law in any court having jurisdiction thereof; and (2) a choice-of-law clause consenting to the law of the project location, Oklahoma.
 The referenced arbitration rules provided that parties to these rules shall be deemed to have consented to enforcement of the award in federal and state court.

-The contract provisions at issue in Demontiney addressed such mundane issues as indemnity, default remedies, interest rates, and subjugation to enumerated federal laws.
+In contrast, the contract provisions at issue in Demontiney addressed such mundane issues as indemnity, default remedies, interest rates, and subjugation to enumerated federal laws.
 See id. at 812.
 Indeed, the contract expressly provided that the Tribe retained its sovereign immunity.
 See id.
 The only contract provision that addressed dispute resolution at all simply provided that the decision of the Business Committee would be final absent a determination from a “court of competent jurisdiction” of fraud, arbitrariness, capriciousness or gross error.
 Id.
-In contrast to C & L, the contract provisions in Demontiney did not signal an intent to waive sovereign immunity.
+Unlike those in C & L, the contract provisions in Demontiney did not signal an intent to waive sovereign immunity.
 The dispute resolution clause did not “reference or incorporate procedures that provide for non-tribal jurisdiction for enforcement ...”
 Id. at 813 n.
-5. Unlike in C & L, the contract provisions at issue in Demontiney designated the tribal court as the court of exclusive jurisdiction and designated tribal law as the governing law.
+5. Rather, the contract provisions at issue in Demontiney designated the tribal court as the court of exclusive jurisdiction and designated tribal law as the governing law.
 See id. at 812.

 *5 The facts of this case are more akin to those in Demontiney than to the facts in C & L. The inclusion of a mediation provision to resolve disputes between the State of Washington and the Tribe does not evidence a clear and explicit waiver of immunity.
 As a preliminary matter, mediation generally is not binding and does not reflect an intent to submit to adjudication by a non-tribal entity.FN3 Moreover, the CTC in this case did not contain any of the provisions, including subjecting itself to the jurisdiction of the state, that formed the basis for the waiver in C & L. The Tribe did not waive its sovereign immunity when it executed the CTC.
 See Demontiney, 255 F.3d at 812.